Bangladesh Students' Union: Independence War

-In 6 May 1971, a press conference was held in New Delhi by the Students' Union regarding the Independence War.
+On 6 May 1971, a press conference was held in New Delhi by the Students' Union regarding the Independence War.
 The conference highlighted the overall situation of the genocide and the resistance struggle, creating widespread awareness internationally.
 After the commencement of the war, this was the first kind of press conference in favor of Bangladesh, where detailed descriptions of the atrocities and genocide by the Pakistani military were provided.

 On 10 May 1971, the International Union of Students (IUS) and the World Federation of Democratic Youth (WFDY), along with other international student and youth organizations from all countries, sent letters urging support and cooperation for Bangladesh's independence and the Independence War.
 Subsequently, student and youth organizations worldwide swiftly started expressing support for Bangladesh's independence and the Independence War, initiating widespread solidarity.

-In May, as part of the Students' Union's initiative, a special guerrilla force was formed in collaboration with the National Awami Party (Muzaffar) and Communist Party of Bangladesh to manage and conduct the war.
+In May, as part of the Students' Union's initiative, a special guerrilla force was formed in collaboration with the National Awami Party (Muzaffar) and the Communist Party of Bangladesh to manage and conduct the war.
 On 28 May, near Salonibari, Assam, training commenced.
 After the training, under the leadership of the Operation Planning Committee, the induction of guerrillas within the country, along with guerrilla operations and military coordination, was initiated.

 By the end of September, this special force was engaged in small-scale operations.
 The number of operations increased in October and November.
 Successful campaigns were conducted one after another in areas such as Raipur, Monohardi, Shibpur, Comilla, Noakhali, Chittagong, and greater Barisal.
-On 11 November, a fierce battle took place between the guerrilla force and the Pakistani Forces in the bordering Betia of Cumilla.
+On 11 November, a fierce battle took place between the guerrilla force and the Pakistani forces in the bordering Betia of Cumilla.
 In this battle, 9 guerrilla fighters, including Students' Union leader Nizamuddin Azad, Sirajul Monir, and Shahidullah Saud, died.

 Protests for Vietnam Liberation

-Bangladesh Students Union and members of other left leaning student organizations decided to hold a rally in support of Vietnam independence and showing solidarity with North Vietnam in the war on 1 January 1973.
+Bangladesh Students Union and members of other left-leaning student organizations decided to hold a rally in support of Vietnam independence and showing solidarity with North Vietnam in the war on 1 January 1973.

-On the day of the rally, after the planned students' gathering at Bot Tola students were moving in rally to give a memorandum to the American Embassy at Dhaka.
+On the day of the rally, after the planned students' gathering at Bot Tola, students were moving in rally to give a memorandum to the American Embassy at Dhaka.
 The police tried to disperse the protesters and fired on the rally.
 Bangladesh Students Union activists Matiul Islam and Mirza Kaderul Islam died in the police firing, and many students were seriously injured.
-This incident got coverage in the daily newspapers of Bangladesh of that time including the Dainik Bangla.
-The incident instigated the students into starting another movement was made against this brutality.
-On pressure, Sheikh Mujib's government sought apology and accepted demands of the students, later, in which, recognizing Provisional Revolutionary Government of the Republic of South Vietnam was included as a point of demands.
-Accordingly, Bangladesh government recognised the Revolutionary Government and became the first South Asian and second Asian country to recognize the Revolutionary Government of South Vietnam on 11 February 1973.
+This incident got coverage in the daily newspapers of Bangladesh of that time, including the Dainik Bangla.
+The incident instigated the students into starting another movement against this brutality.
+Under pressure, Sheikh Mujib's government sought apology and accepted demands of the students, later, in which, recognizing Provisional Revolutionary Government of the Republic of South Vietnam was included as a point of demands.
+Accordingly, the Bangladesh government recognised the Revolutionary Government and became the first South Asian and second Asian country to recognize the Revolutionary Government of South Vietnam on 11 February 1973.

-Bangladesh Students Union observes Anti-imperialism Solidarity Day every year commemorating the martyrs of this incident.
+Bangladesh Students Union observes Anti-imperialism Solidarity Day every year, commemorating the martyrs of this incident.